sinhp/groupoid_model_in_lean4/README.md

-# The Groupoid Model of HoTT in Lean 4
+# HoTTLean : *Formalizing the Meta-Theory of HoTT in Lean4*

 This repository formalizes in Lean4 the groupoid model of HoTT.
 A web version of the mathematics, `lean4` documentation, and a dependency graph on the progress of formalization can be found